EXPLAINER: Why countries are halting the AstraZeneca shot - WTMJ

 “We must always err on the side of caution, which is why it is sensible to press the pause button now as a precaution,” said Hugo de Jonge, the Dutch health minister.

-After saying last week they would continue with the vaccine, German officials said Monday they would suspend its use after fresh reports of new problems, based on the advice from its medicines regulator.
-French President Emmanuel Macron said France too would suspend its use until at least Tuesday afternoon and Italy said it too would stop using the shot.
-Spanish authorities said they were reviewing the situation.
+After saying last week they would continue with the vaccine, German officials said Monday they would suspend its use after fresh reports of new problems.
+French President Emmanuel Macron said France too would suspend its use until at least Tuesday afternoon, followed by announcements by Italy and Spain that they too would halt the vaccine for now.

 In response to the suspensions of its vaccine, AstraZeneca said it had carefully reviewed the data on 17 million people who received doses across Europe and found there were 37 cases of people who developed blood clots.
 It said there was “no evidence of an increased risk” of blood clots in any age group or gender in any country.